danielsmak/danielsmak/danielsmakarenko_en.md

 - Inxmail
 - PIWIK PRO
 - Vercel Analytics
-- Google Analytics
+- Google Analytics  (Basic skills)

-## Kontaktieren Sie mich
+## Contact me

-- Meine eigene Webseite / Portfolio: [danielsmakarenko.com](https://www.daniels-makarenko.com/ "danielsmakarenko.com")
+- My own website/portfolio: [danielsmakarenko.com](https://www.daniels-makarenko.com/ "danielsmakarenko.com")
-- Buchen Sie einen Termin in Calendly: [Gespräch vereinbaren](https://calendly.com/danielsmakarenko/ "Gespräch vereinbaren")
+- Schedule an appointment on Calendly: [Gespräch vereinbaren](https://calendly.com/danielsmakarenko/ "Schedule an appointment")
-- Sie sind ein/eine Recruiter:in oder HR-Spezialist:in - schreiben Sie mir bitte an: [job@danielsmakarenko.com](mailto:job@danielsmakarenko.com)
+- If you are a recruiter or HR specialist, please contact me at: [job@danielsmakarenko.com](mailto:job@danielsmakarenko.com)
-- Sie benötigen einen Freelancer / möchten ein Projekt mit meiner Hilfe umsetzen - schreiben Sie mir bitte an: [work@danielsmakarenko.com](mailto:work@danielsmakarenko.com)
+- If you need a freelancer or want to collaborate on a project with my assistance, please contact me at: [work@danielsmakarenko.com](mailto:work@danielsmakarenko.com)